thekyria/pb_tutorial_py/README.md

 ipv4_address: ${CLIENT_IP}
 ```

-The default filename that `docker compose` will look after for environment variables is `.env` but this can be overriden:
+The default filename that `docker compose` will search for environment variables is `.env` but this can be overriden:

 ```bash
 docker compose --env-file ./path/to/.env.file up